TowerData/SDKs/ruby/README.md

 If your API key is configured for demographic fields, they will be included in the response if the email is valid.

-### email_validation(email)

-This method queries TowerData's API with email and returns an email_validation object.
-An error is raised if email validation is not supported with your API key.

-### valid_email?(email)

-This method queries TowerData's API with email and return boolean or nil if response is timeout.
-Raise error if email_validation is not enabled.

 ### query_by_email(email, options)

 This method queries TowerData's API with the specified email.
 The options hash accepts the following keys: